Skip to main content

 A typical Fishtown Medicine membership is a flat monthly fee that covers unlimited primary care visits, secure text access, same-day virtual care, and most in-office services.
 Exact pricing is on our membership page, and many members find the total cost lower than the deductible alone on a Bronze plan.

 You can get most imaging without insurance through cash-pay imaging centers.
 We routinely arrange MRI, CT, ultrasound, and DEXA scans at transparent cash prices.
-Cash prices are often 50 to 80 percent lower than the billed insurance rate for the same study.
+Cash prices are often 50% to 80% lower than the billed insurance rate for the same study.

 You will not lose preventive care if you leave a Bronze plan and join a DPC practice.
 Most preventive screenings, vaccines, and counseling are included or available at low cost through your DPC membership.
 Mammograms and colonoscopies are usually arranged at cash-pay rates.